-3.3 All countries
+3.3 Fertility trends in all countries

 Figure 3 shows the composite fertility lattice plots for 45 countries, representing a visual summary of hundreds of thousands of separate ASFRs.
 Country labels are coloured according to their geographic region.
+Countries are ranked in descending order by pseudo cumulative cohort fertility rates computed in 2007.
 A higher-resolution version of the figure, including subfigures and related annotations for smaller clusters of countries by geographic region are included in the online appendix.

 For most countries we observe a general shift of fertility schedules at increasingly higher ages.
 There are also clear differences across geographic regions in terms of cohort fertility pathways.
-For example, on one end of the fertility spectrum, we have South-Eastern European countries such as Albania and Macedonia which display relatively stable cohort fertility at both replacement (2.05 children per woman) and sub-replacement levels (1.5 children per woman).
+For example, on one end of the fertility spectrum, we have South-Eastern European countries such as Albania and Macedonia which display relatively stable cohort fertility at both levels of 1.50 and 2.05 children per woman.
 These are followed by Western European countries which show a higher degree of heterogeneity.
-In line with the study by Campbell and Robards (2014), Ireland and Northern Ireland present more elevated patterns of cohort fertility trajectories, with replacement and sub-replacement levels increasingly being reached at higher ages for women born approximately after 1955.
+In line with the study by Campbell and Robards (2014), Ireland and Northern Ireland present more pronounced patterns of cohort fertility trajectories, with both levels of pseudo cumulative cohort fertility (1.50 and 2.05 children per woman) increasingly being reached at higher ages for women born approximately after 1955.
 On the other hand, both England and Wales, and Scotland show lower cohort fertility with replacement fertility being lost for women born around 1955.
-For the remaining Western European countries, replacement fertility appeared lost even for earlier cohorts, with German-speaking countries, displaying more elevated patterns in sub-replacement fertility (see earlier discussion for West and East Germany in section 3.1 and for the latter, Rau et al 2018; for Switzerland, see Burkimsher 2017 and Calot et al. 1998).
+For the remaining Western European countries, replacement fertility appeared lost even for earlier cohorts, with German-speaking countries, displaying more pronounced patterns in fertility measured at 1.50 children per woman (see earlier discussion for West and East Germany in section 3.1 and for the latter, Rau et al 2018; for Switzerland, see Burkimsher 2017 and Calot et al. 1998).